 ABOUT PORTLAND TIMBERS U-23s

 Founded Nov.
-11, 2008, the Portland Timbers U-23s, presented by Billups Worldwide, is an amateur team affiliated with the Portland Timbers of Major League Soccer and serves as a development platform for the club's first team.
+11, 2008, the Portland Timbers U-23s is an amateur team affiliated with the Portland Timbers of Major League Soccer and serves as a development platform for the club's first team.
 The team consists of standout players from collegiate and youth programs from Oregon, the Northwest and throughout the country, and competes in United Soccer Leagues’ Premier Development League (PDL).
-Since their founding, five Timbers U-23s players have signed with the first team, including goalkeeper Jake Gleeson and defender Ryan Kawulok and Timbers Homegrown Players Steven Evans and Brent Richards.
+Since their founding, six Timbers U-23s players have signed with the first team, including goalkeeper Jake Gleeson and defender Bryan Gallego as well as Timbers Homegrown Players Steven Evans.
 The Timbers U-23s assembled an historic campaign in 2010, posting a perfect 16-0-0 record during the regular season on their way to becoming the first undefeated champion in PDL history.

 ABOUT PREMIER DEVELOPMENT LEAGUE

 The top developmental men’s league in North American, the PDL features 65 teams in 2013 within four conferences across the United States, Canada and the Caribbean.
 The PDL season consists of 16 regular season matches for each team, eight home and eight away, and provides elite collegiate players the opportunity to taste a higher level of competition while maintaining their eligibility.
 In addition to league play, PDL teams compete in the Lamar Hunt U.S. Open Cup as well as various exhibitions.
 The PDL has proven to be an important stepping-stone for top professionals now playing throughout the world.
 For more on the PDL, visit www.uslsoccer.com.
 Follow the PDL on Twitter at @USLPDL.